developerRD/Data-Analysis-python/README.md

-- 👋 Hi, I’m @developerRD
+- 👋 Hi, I’m Rana Demirer.
-- 👀 I’m Stdying Business Analytics and have Electronics egineering backround.
-I am interested in data science, machine learning and data analytics
+- I am a Business Analytics Masters student plus have background in Electronics and Telecommunication Engineering.
-- 🌱 I’m currently learning SQL, R, and Python

 <!---
 developerRD/developerRD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.